ashpakshaikh26732/Medical-Segmentation-Decathlon/README.md

 ### **3.6.
 Custom, TPU-Optimized Distributed Training Loop**

+**Source:** train.py
-## **Source:** train.pyThis project deliberately avoids the "black box" model.fit() in favor of a from-scratch custom train\_step and val\_step.* This custom loop provides the low-level control necessary to implement complex logic (like the 3-stage OHEM pipeline) and is fully optimized for distributed training using tf.distribute.TPUStrategy.
+This project deliberately avoids the "black box" model.fit() in favor of a from-scratch custom train\_step and val\_step.
+* This custom loop provides the low-level control necessary to implement complex logic (like the 3-stage OHEM pipeline) and is fully optimized for distributed training using tf.distribute.TPUStrategy.

 * It natively uses mixed\_bfloat16 for high-performance training.
 This format, native to Google TPUs, provides the speed and memory benefits of 16-bit precision while retaining the high dynamic range of 32-bit floats, preventing gradient underflow/overflow.

 ### **3.7.
 SOTA Sliding Window Inference with Skew-Prevention**

+ **Source:** Inference.py
-## **Source:** Inference.pyThe Inference class solves the "patch-based training vs. full-volume inference" problem.
-It performs state-of-the-art sliding window inference with Gaussian blending (as popularized by nnU-Net).* Instead of naive tiling, which creates "blocky" border artifacts, predictions from overlapping patches are blended using a Gaussian kernel.
+ The Inference class solves the "patch-based training vs. full-volume inference" problem.
+It performs state-of-the-art sliding window inference with Gaussian blending (as popularized by nnU-Net).
+ * Instead of naive tiling, which creates "blocky" border artifacts, predictions from overlapping patches are blended using a Gaussian kernel.
 This weighs pixels at the center of a patch more heavily, resulting in a seamless, artifact-free, and highly-accurate final 3D segmentation.

 * **Critically**, this class _exactly_ mirrors the validation data preprocessing (e.g., \_normalize\_patch\_batch\_like\_training).
 This is a key feature that guarantees the prevention of **train/test skew**—a common, subtle bug where inference-time normalization differs from training-time normalization, leading to a catastrophic drop in performance.

 ### **3.8.
 Robust, Publication-Ready Visualization Suite**

+ **Source:**  result.py
-## **Source:** VisualizationResult Class (Used in evaluation notebooks)This dedicated class handles the "last mile" of research: dissemination.
-It generates a portfolio of "crash-proof," publication-ready visualizations that are hardened against common edge cases (e.g., all-black slices, kernel crashes).* **2D Slice "Scroll" GIFs:** Generates dynamic GIFs that "scroll" through each anatomical plane, providing the full, in-depth review experience of an interactive widget in a static, universally embeddable format.
+ This dedicated class handles the "last mile" of research: dissemination.
+It generates a portfolio of "crash-proof," publication-ready visualizations that are hardened against common edge cases (e.g., all-black slices, kernel crashes).
+ * **2D Slice "Scroll" GIFs:** Generates dynamic GIFs that "scroll" through each anatomical plane, providing the full, in-depth review experience of an interactive widget in a static, universally embeddable format.

 * **3D Projection GIFs:** Creates "at-a-glance" 3D rotation GIFs to understand the full 3D structure of the prediction (see Section 6.1 for examples).